Easy Ayurveda Video Classes

 Prabhava – Medhya (improves intelligence)

 According to Bhojana Kutuhalam twelfth chapter, Brahmi is cold in potency, astringent and bitter in taste, alleviates vitiated vata, rakta and pitta dosha.
-It imparts wisdom, knowledge, memory and there by increases lifespan.
+It imparts wisdom, knowledge, memory and thereby increases lifespan.

-There is another variety of brahmi with small and unctuous leaves and grows in water. this variety is bitter in taste, hot in potency, strengthening in nature, treats vitiated vata dosha and disorders caused by ama.
+There is another variety of brahmi with small and unctuous leaves and grows in water.
+This variety is bitter in taste, hot in potency, strengthening in nature, treats vitiated vata dosha and disorders caused by ama.

 Sanskrit verse